arqex/fluxify/README.md

-xFlux
+Fluxify
 =====

-The simplest Flux implementation.
+Yet another thing that ends with "ify": The simplest Flux implementation.